ttnghia/ParticleSampler/README.md

 * `Overlap threshold`: when the distance between two particles is smaller than `overlap_theshold*particle_radius`, the relative orientation between them is not taken into account during computation.
 Instead, a random direction is choosen.
 * `Near kernel radius ratio`: in addition to the regular SPH model, I implement a short range penalty force model for better resolving particle overlapping.
 Its kernel radius is given by `near_kernel_radius_ratio*particle_radius`.
 * `Near pressure stiffness`: the magnitude of short range penalty forces.
-* `Boundary restitution`: when a particle hits the boundary, its velocity will be reflected off the boundary, then multiply with this coefficient.
+* `Boundary restitution`: when a particle hits the boundary, its velocity will be reflected off the boundary, then multiplied with this coefficient.

 **Other parameters**:
-* Specialized object parameters (such as `radius`, in case of sphere object) are demonstrated in the example scene files.
+* Specialized object parameters are demonstrated in the example scene files.
 * The scene file can also contain information about camera and (point) light used for visualizing the particles.
 * Some other global parameters such as main window size, default scene ID and number of working threads can be specified in the `config.ini` file at root folder.